fsvreddit/automodmail/redditWiki.md

 If you're familiar with AutoModerator, you'll be able to work with this tool.

+## General principles

+Like AutoModerator, more than one rule can be specified.
+If you have more than one rule, separate the rules with ---

+Comments are supported.
+To make a comment on a rule, use a # symbol and anything from that point onwards on the line will be considered a comment.

+Strings may be enclosed in quotes but this is not mandatory.
+So the following are all valid:

+    subject: "hello"
+    subject: 'hello'
+    subject: hello

+If you need a string to start with a > character, you must enclose it in quotes because > is a special character in YAML denoting the start of a multi-line string.

 ## Modmail properties

 `subject` matches the subject of the incoming modmail, and performs a case-insensitive match on the term or terms included.
 Likewise `body` matches the body of the incoming modmail.